 The second organizational goal relates to one of the most difficult aspects of maintaining a charter school: cultivating and keeping talented teachers and administrators.
 Decreasing attrition means taking an honest evaluation of attrition overall.
 As such, TMSA needs to identify “regrettable” attrition: the faculty and staff we lose that we wish to retain.
 Some attrition is beyond TMSA’s control: for instance, when teachers leave the state or change professions, or seek professional advancement.
 TMSA must first establish a metric to measure what regrettable attrition the school does have.

 A second step is to offer competitive salaries, at least on par with the Fulton County payscale.
 While maintaining flexibility in this area is important, it is virtually impossible to attract and retain teachers at TMSA when they can earn higher salaries at other area schools.
-Raising all faculty and staff to Fulton County Schools payscale will be a major goal in the third charter term.
+Raising all faculty and staff to Fulton County Schools’ payscale will be a major goal in the third charter term.
 It is not the only step that can be taken, however.
 The Governing Board can, in concert with the administration, institute satisfaction surveys, encourage dialogue at Governing Board and PTO meetings, and redirect resources in order to improve the school environment.
 It is worth pointing out that this will build on current practice.
 To take one example: facilities expenditures necessarily have focused on essential systems and repairs, and this often left out important details.
 The water fountains and bathrooms (while serviceable) were in bad need of updating.
 Teachers had identified this as a sore spot.
 So the organizers of the TMSA Silent Auction (a private, fundraising event created and run by TMSA parents, faculty and Governing Board members, supported by hundreds of local businesses), donated over $15,000 to replace all the water fountains with modern fixtures and to renovate teacher/staff bathrooms in 2019.
 In short, there are ways the Governing Board can leverage community action and resources in order to improve the working environment and community of TMSA, and therefore to help retain teachers.

 The third organizational goal is to improve school culture.
 Here, TMSA benefits from a long history of promoting core values, parent engagement, and active responsibility.
 The Leader in Me™ framework has been adopted as a school-wide approach to culture, student behavior, collaboration, and relationships.
 As part of the next charter term, TMSA will attempt to earn the Lighthouse certification - the highest designation earned through the Franklin Covey organization.